huwan/CityUHKThesis/README.md

 ### Online Usage (Overleaf)

-CityUHKThesis is available in the Overleaf Gallery: [CityUHKThesis Template](https://www.overleaf.com/latex/templates/cityuhkthesis/)
+CityUHKThesis is available in the Overleaf Gallery: [CityUHKThesis](https://www.overleaf.com/gallery/tagged/cityuhk)

 When using online editors:
 1. Ensure XeLaTeX is selected as the compiler